cvdebeer/AmandaT_mp1/README.md

 ColourRules (Color Picker) ~ Application used to obtain hexadecimal/rgba/hsl values of colours.
 Some Imported Javascript & JQuery ~ For the Modal and Responsive Navbar expand & collapse functionality.
 Balsamiq ~ Used for the Creation of Wireframes.
+Pix-resiser ~ to make images smaller
+Any Video converter ~ to change video into audio files

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.